hedyhli/todomvc-tui/README.md

 The spec isn't yet finalized, but I'm happy to review PRs/patches that introduce new implementations with the same features and UI as any of the existing ones, either in another language, or another framework of an existing language.
+Such as... more lisps!